belgattitude/nuvolia-server/README.md

 # Experiment on how to create php debs.

-Produce ready-to-install deb packages for latest php on debian/ubuntu with vagrant an puppet.
+Produce ready-to-install deb packages for latest php on debian/ubuntu with vagrant/puppeta and a lot of bash scripting.

 > **Warning** Don't use it ;) it's an experiment and prefer [the ondrej/ppa repo](https://launchpad.net/~ondrej/+archive/ubuntu/php)
 > if you need to install different versions of php on Ubuntu/Debian.